lepture/authlib/docs/basic/oauth1.rst

 OAuth 1.0 Flow
 --------------

 Let's take your mobile Twitter app as an example.
-When a user want to send a tweet through your application, he/she needs to authenticate at first.
-When the app is opened and the login button is clicked:
+When a user wants to send a tweet through your application, he/she needs to authenticate at first.
+When the app is opened, and the login button is clicked:

 1. **Client** uses its **client credentials** to make a request to server, asking the server for a temporary credential.